 - Are you interested in working with companies as a lawyer or compliance specialist?
 You will deal with company law, SEBI regulations and corporate governance on a daily basis.

 - SEBI is known as one of India’s most efficient, powerful and formidable regulators in charge of regulating the securities markets.
 It does a great job.
-SEBI issues dozens of regulations aimed at regulating various aspects of the securities market, and it is very critical to learn these to succeed as a company lawyer, securities lawyer or in-house counsel.
+SEBI issues dozens of regulations aimed at regulating various aspects of the securities market, and it is very critical to learn these to succeed as a company lawyer, securities lawyer or as an in-house counsel.

-- If you have a good knowledge of company law, you can impress any corporate lawyer or a corporate litigator in any interview.
-Good knowledge of SEBI regulations is even rarer.
+- If you have good knowledge of company law, you can impress any corporate lawyer or a corporate litigator in any interview.
+Good knowledge of SEBI regulations is rarer.
 If asked about what is your favourite area of law, you can say it is company law or securities law and then answer the barrage of technical questions that will follow, you will make the cut in any good law firm.

 - In every transaction, and almost in every commercial litigation, your knowledge of company law will come handy.
-Whenever listed companies are involved, you will need knowledge of SEBI regulations.
+Whenever listed companies are involved, you will need knowledge of the SEBI regulations.

 Check out the learning objectives to understand what you will exactly learn.

 - Law firms